0LNetworkCommunity/libra-legacy-v6/specifications/db_backup/spec.md

 ## Restore Controllers

-Similar to the Backup controller, a RestoreController glues the functionality of a BackupStorage and the LibraDb.
+Similar to the Backup controller, a RestoreController glues the functionality of a BackupStorage and the DiemDb.
 The difference is a RestoreController operates directly on an (potentially empty) DB, without the dependency on a running Node.
 A node is instead supposed to be started on top of a DB created by the controllers.

-To create a LibraDB from scratch, on top of which a validator can boot and join the network, one usually needs to pick a state snapshot at version V, and a target version T and do the following:
+To create a DiemDB from scratch, on top of which a validator can boot and join the network, one usually needs to pick a state snapshot at version V, and a target version T and do the following:

 1. Recover EpochEnding backup from epoch 0 all the way to the one which right precedes version T.
-3. (Optional, but supposed to do in Libra V1, since Libra nodes doesn't work on partial transaction history in V1.)
+3. (Optional, but supposed to do in Diem V1, since Diem nodes doesn't work on partial transaction history in V1.)
 Restore transactions from 0 to V to DB.
 2. Recover the state snapshot at version V.
 4. Replay transactions from version V+1 to T to recreate state at version T.